 So it would be a great opportunity for a creative individual who is looking to explore a new culture and landscape at the same time contribute to the local community and bring positive through meaningful design.

-We have social media handles where we keep in touch with people and update everyone about our upcoming projects/events etc. We also pay a lot of attention to design and understand its importance in building a brand.
-Therefore, we are looking for a super talented and creative graphic/communication/website designer who can:
+3. We have social media handles where we keep in touch with people and update everyone about our upcoming projects/events etc. Therefore, we are looking for someone who can manage our Instagram as well.

 The kitchen will be equipped with a gas cooking stove, utensils and crockery but you will have to cook on your own.
-If you can't cook then there are plenty of options for pocket friendly eating places in the town.
-If you are non-vegetarian your will have the best time but if you are vegetarian them unfortunately, your options will be limited to the usual dal, mixed veg, sahi paneer etc (unless you can cook).
-Our cafe also has a kitchenette where you can cook.
+Food will also be prepared in our hostel kitchen for the staff.
 Typically, when we have volunteers, the team ends up eating together during lunch/dinner atleast 2 to 3 times in a week or sometimes even more (we either make something in the cafe or go out and eat) If you are a good cook, then you ll have lot of "hangry" people to feed.

 - A shared room to sleep